HerrHorizontal/mc-run/README.md

 - `start_seed`: Currently not used.
 Purposed for the use of randomly generated seeds for generation jobs.

 *Analysis specific parameters*.
 Set these to steer the analysis of your generated HepMC events.
 - `rivet_analyses`: List of Rivet plugins you want to run on your generated HepMC files.
-If you want to run your own analysis make sure to put your compiled `RivetAnalysis.so` to the `generation/analyses` directory.
+If you want to run your own analysis make sure to put your compiled `RivetAnalysis.so` to the `analyses` directory.
 - `files_per_job`: Number of HepMC files to be analyzed by a single Rivet job.
 Usually Rivet runs very fast (order of 1000 events per minute).
 If your HepMC files contain only a small number of events you can ensure here, to run Rivet jobs on the desired number of events.
 - `chunk_size`: Number of simultaneously merged YODA files to avoid running into the argument limit of the subprocess or the CLI.

+*Processing and Plotting parameters*.
+Set these to steer the further processing of the `.yoda` files generated in the Rivet analyses.
+- `match`: Regular expression string which must match the analysis objects' names to process.
+- `unmatch`: Regular expression string which must not match the analysis objects' names to process.
+- `mc_setting_full`: `mc_setting` used for the derivation of the `.yoda` file containing the full simulation's outcomes
+- `mc_setting_partial`: `mc_setting` used for the derivation of the `.yoda` file containing the partial simulation's outcomes
+- `filter_label_pad_tuples`: Tuple of tuples containg either four or five entries:
+    - the filters for identification of the analysis objects to plot, match and unmatch,
+    - the x- and y-axis labels for the ratio pad (showing i.e. the NP-correction),
+    - OPTIONAL: the label for a top pad showing the original distributions used to derive the ratio `(("match", "unmatch", "xlabel", "ylabel", ["origin-ylabel"]), (...), ...)`, e.g. `'(("ZPt","RAW","p_T^Z\,/\,\mathrm{GeV}","NP corr.","\mathrm{arb. units}"),("PhiStarEta","RAW","\phi^*_\eta","NP corr."))'`

 #### Executing LAW
 You are now ready to run your configured generation workflow.
 Set the law environment by `source setup.sh`.